Jaibroo/cse15l-lab-reports/labreport1.md

 ![Image](accnt14.png)

+16. If the remote server is closed, it may not allow you to log into that specific server
-16. **If you see that message or something similar, than your computer (client) has successfully connected into a remote computer in CSE (server) and now you can move onto trying new command lines to type in in the next step.**
+17. **If you see that message or something similar, than your computer (client) has successfully connected into a remote computer in CSE (server) and now you can move onto trying new command lines to type in in the next step.**
 ***

 ## Step #3: Trying Some Commands in Terminal